-3.2.2.
-Treiber Stack.
-Figure 3 gives code for Treiber's lock-free stack [Treiber 1986] using concurrent RGREFs.
-The stack (ts) is a reference to an option of a reference to an immutable Node, updated according to relation deltaTS. deltaTS is used as the rely and guarantee for the Treiber stack's base reference (delta for change, TS for Treiber stack), and restricts writes through that reference to those that effect a single-node push or pop.
-This, with the relations for immutable interior nodes (local_imm), fully specifies one- and two-state invariants of the stack using reference types.
+immutable Node, updated according to relation deltaTS. deltaTS is used as the rely and guarantee for the Treiber stack's base reference (delta for change, TS for Treiber stack) and restricts writes through that reference to those that effect a single-node push or pop.
+This, with the relations for immutable interior nodes (local\imm), fully specifies one- and two-state invariants of the stack using reference types.

 The push operation proceeds in a typical manner for this algorithm.
-It reads the current top of the stack (!s), allocates a new node (Alloc), and attempts to use compareand-swap (CAS) to replace the old top of the stack with the newly-allocated node.
-If the CAS fails, the operation tries again.
+It reads the current top of the stack (!s), allocates a new node (Alloc), and attempts to use compareand-swap (CAS) to replace the old top of the stack with the newly allocated node.
+If the CAS fails, then the operation tries again.

-In the case that the CAS succeeds, the mutation satisfies the ts_push case of deltaTS.
-Proving this relies on the strong (very specific) initial refinement when allocating the new head as an immutable node: $\lambda x, h. x = \text{mkNode} n tl$.
-The convert operation is a type coercion on RGREFs that weakens the predicate (and/or rely and guarantee) - in this case weakening the predicate from λx , h.x = mkNode n tl to any - while preserving identity.
+In the case where the CAS succeeds, the mutation satisfies the ts\push case of deltaTS.
+Proving this relies on the strong (very specific) initial refinement when allocating the new head as an immutable node: $\lambda x$ , h.x = mkNode n tl.
+The convert operation is a type coercion on RGREFS that weakens the predicate (and/or rely and guarantee)-in this case weakening the predicate from $\lambda x$ , h.x = mkNode n tl to any-while preserving identity.
 So the term stored in the heap will have the correct (less precise) type, but proofs can still exploit the stronger initial refinement.
 The CAS update satisfies the guarantee assuming the head of the stack is t1 at the time of the write (an assumption the CAS rule introduces to characterize its conditional behavior; see Section 4.3).
-The strong refinement on new_node (that its next pointer is t1) proves that the new head's next pointer is the old head, validating the CAS.
+The strong refinement on new\node (that its next pointer is t1) proves that the new head's next pointer is the old head, validating the CAS.
 This sort of simultaneous sharing and weakening of a rely-guarantee reference appears in many lock free algorithms, including other case studies presented later.

 The pop operation is slightly more involved.
-At a high level it is straightforward - read the top of the stack (!s), and if it is non-empty, read the current head's nextpointer (observe-field, explained momentarily), and attempt to CAS the current head to its successor. observe-field is a new construct we have added to refine reference predicates based on dynamic observation.
+At a high level it is straightforward read the top of the stack (!s), and if it is non-empty, read the current head's next-pointer (observe-field, explained momentarily) and attempt to CAS the current head to its successor. observe-field is a new construct we have added to refine reference predicates based on dynamic observation.
 Dynamically, it is a simple field read (here reading the nxt field).
 But the operation also takes a new refinement to apply to the reference accessed, stated in terms of the read result.
-Here, the refinement is that the nxt projection of the stack top (getF nxt a) is equal to the read result t1.
-The type system verifies that the refinement is stable with respect to local_imm (next pointers are immutable), and rebinds the base reference (hd) with the new refinement.
+Here the refinement is that the nxt projection of the stack top (getF nxt a) is equal to the read result t1.
+The type system verifies that the refinement is stable with respect to local\imm (next pointers are immutable) and rebinds the base reference (hd) with the new refinement.

-The CAS in the pop operation satisfies the ts_pop case of the deltaTS relation.
+The CAS in the pop operation satisfies the ts\pop case of the deltaTS relation.
 Proving this relies on the new refinement on hd introduced by observe-field.
 This refinement's information about the next pointer is sufficient to relate the fields of the old head to the new value stored by the CAS, proving the new top of the stack is the old second link.